The loneliness epidemic – are we becoming a detached global community?

 "No Man Is an Island" (a sonnet by John Donne) asserts that human beings are connected, and how important that connection is for the well-being and survival of any individual.

 Loneliness can happen to anyone.
-It can feel isolating and depressing but there are plenty of ways to feel more connected with others.
+It can feel isolating and depressing but there are many ways to create connection with others, starting with feeling more connected with yourself.

-Loneliness is becoming a global epidemic - consider how you can help yourself or help others feel less lonely.
-What can you do to lessen someone’s loneliness today?
+Loneliness is becoming a global epidemic - consider how you can help yourself or help others feel less lonely today.